 Last Rites

-Reconciliation, Anointing of the Sick (”Extreme Unction”) and
+sacraments of Reconciliation, Anointing of the Sick (“Extreme

-Each one of these sacraments, in its own way, presumes a
+Each one of the above, in its own way, ordinarily presumes a

 cogent and responsive recipient.
 Waiting until a family member is